 Road Program FAQ

-- GERALD AVE Michigan Ave to East End
+- ARLINGTON LANE - Valley Forge Ave to East End

 What is being improved?
 Along with fresh asphalt, select curb and gutter, sidewalks and driveway aprons will be replaced and new street signs will be placed.
 The street signs will be the newly Board approved white with black lettering design.